utm-lowe/Ultimate-Tic-Stack-Toe/README.md

 ## Submitting Your Agent
 Your agent needs to be able to run in GitHub codespaces.
-To submit your agent, I would like you to commit and push your source code and your codespaces compiled binary in the agents directory.
+To submit your agent, I would like you to commit and push your source code and your codespaces compatible executable (either script or binary) in the agents directory.
 Do your work in this repository, submitting all source and that binary by committing and pushing your changes.
 You are welcome to work on your own computers, just be sure that your program runs on codespaces before the final submission.

 In addition to the source code, please fill out the "AGENT-FORM.md" file with the information in requests.
 Be sure to include any special